-A safe fire rating is a rating provided to a safe that most-commonly indicate how long the internal content of the safe will remain below 350°F (paper begins to combust at 450°F).
-There are several variables to that rating: the certifying agency used, external temperature the test was performed at, how long the safe will stay below 350°F, and will the safe survive a fall should the floor collapse in a fire.
+A safe fire rating is a rating indicate how long the internal content of the safe will remain below 350°F (paper begins to combust at 450°F).
+There are several variables to safe fire ratings: the certifying agency used, external temperature the test was performed at, how long the safe will stay below 350°F, and will the safe survive a fall should the floor collapse in a fire.

 Underwriters Laboratories (UL) – UL Fire Ratings Explained

 UL is the global agency that offers standardized testing for companies who want to substantiate product claims.
 It’s the Gold Standard of rating systems, recognized and utilized worldwide in product manufacturing.

 When it comes to safes, there is one UL fire rating, and that is the UL 72 Standards for Tests for Fire Resistance of Record Protection Equipment.
 The UL 72 safe fire rating test results in a safe receiving a fire class rating of a temperature and a length of time.
 “Class 350 – 1 HR” then is a UL safe fire rating that keeps the content of the safe less than 350°F for 1 hr at a given external temperature.

 Most safes will be UL Class 350°F fire rated, “Class 350 – X Hr”, where ‘X’ is the length of time for which the safe is rated.
 This rating is designed to protect paper documents.

 Other fire ratings include UL Class 150°F – X Hr (to include things such as computer disks and photos) and UL Class 125°F – X Hr rating, to include floppy discs.
 You may find these fire ratings on data storage safes and media storage safes.
 These two ratings also contain a relative humidity rating, not to exceed 85 or 80% relative humidity respectively.